scholarslab/praxis/tutorials/bash/index.md

 anything.
 Some people would argue that the command line solution is almost always preferable to a graphical interaface.
-I don't agree with that - I think that software design is pervaded by an aestheticism and a vision of interactive grace that can't be captured in the terminal, but it's definitely true that a fluency with a core set of commands results in huge productivity gains when performing routine tasks.
+I don't agree with that - I think that software design is pervaded by an aestheticism and a vision of interactive grace that can't be captured in the terminal.
+But it's definitely true that a fluency with a core set of commands results in huge productivity gains when performing routine tasks.

-There are different flavors of console.
+There are different kinds of consoles.
 The Windows console is different from the terminals on unix/linux, and on \*nix systems there are various alternatives.
 This tutorial references a console called bash, which is the default on Mac and ubiquitous on unix-based platforms.

-Ok, to the commands.
+Anyway, on to the commands.
 If you're on Mac, click on the little magnifying glass at the top right of the screen and type "Terminal."
 Once bash starts, you'll see a little line of text with a "$" at the end.
 This is the prompt - you can type commands in and then hit enter, and the